Moorthy1204/SQL/README.md

 These challenges are structured to strengthen your skills in **data aggregation**, **sorting**, **grouping**, and **filtering**, using only one table.
 Ideal for scenarios where data comes from POS (point of sale) systems or export reports without relational dependencies.

----

-Would you like me to add a similar overview for the **Supermarket domain** too?

----